 Backup principle

 Cloud Backup backs up data by automatically deploying a client on an ECS instance.
 The client uses Cloud Assistant for installation and management.
-The Cloud Assistant Agent must be pre-installed or manually installed on the ECS instance.
-The client backs up specified folders on the ECS instance based on the backup plan configuration.
+The Cloud Assistant Agent must be installed on the ECS instance.
+The client then backs up specified folders on the ECS instance based on the backup plan configuration.

 The backup process uses an incremental-forever mechanism.
 The first backup is a full backup.
 Subsequent backups are incremental and upload only changed data.
 A complete full backup is then synthesized in the cloud.
 The client scans the specified folders to identify the files to back up, and then performs data deduplication and compression to reduce network traffic.